-Whether you are just beginning to think about graduate school or trying to decide which program or school is right for you, Bates faculty members are an excellent resource and are knowledgeable about particular areas of study.
+Whether you are just beginning to think about graduate school or trying to decide which program or school is right for you, Bates faculty and staff are an excellent resource and knowledgeable about particular areas of study.

-Students interested in applying for prominent nationally competitive awards such as the Fulbright, Rhodes, and Watson should contact Robert Strong at firstname.lastname@example.org and visit the Graduate Fellowship Committee’s homepage.
+Students interested in applying for prominent nationally competitive awards such as the Fulbright, Rhodes, and Watson should contact Robert Strong at Graduate Fellowships.

-Additional resources for writing personal statements are available through Writing at Bates.
+Additional resources for writing personal statements are available through Writing @ Bates.

 Graduate School Guide: